pagrossi91/ROCm-Tensorflow-Docker/README.md

 ## Status
 - Tensorflow built with ROCm: True
-- AMD GPU not found in docker container
+- AMD GPU found
+- Untested in a model